mlange-42/arche/docs/content/guide/performance/index.md

 ## World operations

-As stated above, operations like adding and removing components or creating entities are relatively costly in an archetype-based ECS.
+As explained above, operations like adding and removing components or creating entities are relatively costly in an archetype-based ECS.
 However, Arche provides some optimizations here, and following a few principles can help keeping the performance cost at a minimum.